 The other great thing about a practice test is that, like spaced repetition flashcards, they quickly point out your weak and strong areas.

-That allows you to use your time wisely in improving those areas where your knowledge is just a little thin.
+That allows you to use your time wisely to improve areas where your knowledge is just a little thin.

-All you have done is to guess the answer in the end.
+All you have done is guess the answer in the end.

 While you might remember some of the answers in the real exam, you have to know how you got to those answers to have any in-depth knowledge remain in your memory, right?

 That’s why it’s best to do the practice test only once and work on those concepts in which your knowledge is lacking.